Harlock123/DirOpusReImagined/README.md

 functions.
 I first execution the application will read the definitions of these user defined functions from a file called `Configuration.xml` in the same folder.

-A Sample of this flike is shown below
+A Sample of this file is shown below

 ```